tbrowder/Geo-Ellipsoid/README.md

 3. To compare the results of this module to the CPAN Perl 5 version:

-   $ make test-orig > res.txt
+   $ make test-orig
-   $ diff res.txt test/results.txt

 # RELEASE NOTES

-This is version 1.0, the initial port of the CPAN Perl 5 version to Perl 6.
+This is the port of the CPAN Perl 5 version to
+Perl 6.

 # RELEASE NOTES (from the original CPAN version)